AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 #### > Why this approach :

-- Depending on your hardware, you can wait a rather long time to get all the frames necessary generated
+- Depending on your hardware, you can wait a rather long time to get 15 images generated for a prompt
 - Also, txt2img technology is not perfect, there is sometimes obvious generation artifact that can ruin an image value (see example)